-Windows 10 20H2, October 2020 Update, is the tenth major refresh of the operating system that will become available for compatible devices in the second half of 2020.
+Windows 10 20H2, October 2020 Update, is the tenth major refresh of the operating system available starting October 20.
 However, before you get started with the installation, you want to be prepared to avoid errors and problems.

 Although it’s always recommended to install a new feature update to keep devices secure with the latest patches and take advantage of new features, the update process can sometimes bring up unwanted problems.
 In addition, during the early days, some errors and bugs are expected, as testing a new version of Windows 10 on every hardware configuration is very challenging.

 - Install to October 2020 Update using Windows Update

 - Create backup before upgrading

 - Avoid storage problems during Windows 10 upgrade